Neko-Box-Coder/unofficial-plugin-channel/README.md

 ```

 > [!IMPORTANT]
-> Although plugins in stable channel are checked where they are malicious or not, I **CANNOT** provide any warranty that they are safe and not responsible in the case damage is caused by any of the plugins.
+> Although plugins in stable channel are checked where they are malicious or not, I **CANNOT** provide any warranty and not responsible in case damage is caused by any of the plugins.

 ## 🔌 Plugins